grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** Precisely.

-**Benjamin:** But that does not even compile.
+**Benjamin:** But that doesn't even compile.
 What use is it?

 **Johnny:** The code not compiling is the feedback that you needed to proceed.
-While previously you did not know where to start, now you have a clear goal -- make this code compile.
+While before you didn't know where to start, now you have a clear goal -- make this code compile.
 Firstly, where do you get the displayed value from?

 **Benjamin:** From the calculator display, of course!

-**Johnny:** Then write down how you get the value form the display.
+**Johnny:** Then write down how you get the value from the display.

 **Benjamin:** Like how?